pmean/build-website/text/99/modify.md

 if we wanted to add documentation for this new variable.

 Another variable in this data set is breast feeding status at discharge.
-This is a categorical variable with four levels, 1=Exclusive, 2=Partial, 3=Supplement, 4=None.
+This is a categorical variable with four levels
+- 1=Exclusive
+- 2=Partial,
+3=Supplement
+- 4=None.
 We want to estimate the probability of exclusive breast feeding at discharge in a logistic regression model.
-Since a logistic model requires that the dependent variable have only two levels, we need to **combine category levels 2, 3, and 4 into a single new category level**.
+Since a logistic model requires that the dependent variable have only two levels
+- we need to **combine category levels 2
+- 3
+- and 4 into a single
+new category level**.

 ![](../../../web/images/99/modify02.gif)

 We would start by selecting TRANSFORM | RECODE from the menu.
-In the first dialog box, we would select the original variable (bw0) and provide a name (excl0) and label (Exclusive breast feeding status at discharge) for the new variable.
+In the first dialog box
+- we would select the original variable (bw0) and provide a name (excl0) and label (Exclusive breast feeding status at discharge) for the new variable.
 This produces a dialog box that looks like the above.